 What is the cost of study abroad at Willamette University?

-In general Willamette Sponsored Programs tuition cost is the same as on-campus.
-The differences most commonly come in living expenses and transportation.
+All semester programs are billed the same tuition rate as a semester on campus.
+Cost differences most commonly come in living expenses and transportation.
 Please see special notes in the Program Fee section and Information on Approved-by-Willamette programs.
 Also see each program's information page for details by using the Our Programs/Explore all Programs links on the left side of this page.

-Because students are still paying for Willamette tuition through their Willamette account, students may use all Willamette, federal, state, and local financial aid for Willamette Sponsored Study Abroad Programs.
+Because students are still paying for Willamette tuition through their Willamette student account, students may use all Willamette, federal, state, and local financial aid for Willamette Sponsored Study Abroad Programs.
+Remember that Willamette tuition is based on a year, divide in half to determine what a single semester's tuition rate is.
 The billing and payment schedules for tuition are the SAME as if your student were on campus: fall tuition is generally billed in mid-July, spring tuition is billed in mid-December to each student's student account.

 Housing, Meals and Other Program Costs

 The timing of when to pay and who to pay these costs will vary depending on whether the charge is processed via Willamette or through the host university.
 Please see the information on the Willamette Sponsored Programs Cost Matrix (PDF document) for a detailed explanation of the housing, meal, insurance, and other costs for each program.
-Most housing and meal costs are similar to a WU Room and Board Plan "B" or "C".
+The matrix includes information on summer programs at the end of the document.
+When billed through Willamette, housing and meal costs are similar to a WU Room and Board Plan "B" or "C".
 (Remember these published rates are for a year, divide in half to calculate for a semester.)
 Students who are participating in an "approved as WU" program, (programs NOT on the Explore All Programs listing), may have an additional fee associated with that program's actual cost.
 Go to the Non-Willamette Programs page and see the section on Approved by WU programs for further details.

 Study Abroad Deposit